pldubouilh/maidsafe/README.md

     ##########################

-1. Start backbone kad server : `twistd -noy kademlia/examples/server.tac`
-2. Open a new terminal
-3. Send file : `./main.py -s yourfile.png`
-4. Get file  : `./main.py -g yourfile.png.hashes`
+### Introduction

-The initial algorithm has been slightly changed to increase network performance.
+[Maidsafe](http://maidsafe.net/)-like network implemented in python.
+The initial algorithm has been slightly modified to increase performance.
 It is described in the following schematic.

+### How to start an instance
+1. Install deps : `pip install kademlia twisted pycrypto`
+2. Start backbone kad server : `twistd -noy kademlia/examples/server.tac`
+3. Open a new terminal
+4. Send file : `./main.py -s yourfile.png`
+5. Get file  : `./main.py -g yourfile.png.hashes`

+The reconstructed file will be in reconstructed/. scrambled/ is the (necessary) local temp file.
+It should clean itself after use.
+Some extra options are available (see help).
 Note that the verbose option is, well, _very_ verbose.

+Fancy call graph : `pycallgraph --max-depth 5 graphviz -- ./main.py -s wind.mp3`

 ![Smaller icon](process.png "Title here")

     joe@joe:~/Desktop/maidsafe$ ./main.py -l 5678 -i 127.0.0.1 -p 8450 -d wee -s wind.mp3

     ##########################
     ## Maidsafe Interpreter ##
     ##########################